Skip to content

 CA certificate verification failed

 The CA certificate trust chain can not be verified using the built-in trusted CA list.
-There could be many reason for that:
+This means that the chain of trust, which typically includes the root certificate, intermediate certificates, and the end-entity certificate, is broken or incomplete.
+There can be many reasons for this, for example:

 Common Weakness Enumerations: